Cindy Kimberly Shows Off Gorgeous Stems In Gold Gown With Insanely High Thigh Slit

 “The prettiest girl ever,” one follower commented.

-“U look absolutely GORGEOUS.”
+“U [sic] look absolutely GORGEOUS,” a second supporter expressed.

 “The biggest star on the red carpet.
 Love that,” another fan gushed.

-As fans know, Kimberly first gained widespread fame after Justin Bieber posted a photo of her on his Instagram account in 2016 and asked his followers to help track her down.
-Sure enough, Bieber was led to Cindy and since then she has gained a massive following on social media.
+As fans know, Kimberly first gained widespread fame after Justin Bieber posted a photo of her to his Instagram account in 2016, the pop singer asking his followers to help track her down.
+Sure enough, Bieber was led to Cindy — and since then, she has gained a massive following on social media.
 Shortly after Bieber discovered her, Kimberly opened up about the experience to The Daily Mail, saying that she’s “living a fairytale.”

-At the time she was put on the map, the 20-year-old says that she was babysitting for small amounts of money and now she’s walking the catwalk and attending Hollywood events.
+At the time she was put on the map, she was babysitting for small amounts of money.
+Now, she’s walking the catwalk — and attending Hollywood events.

 “When I saw Justin was asking about me I got very emotional because I’ve been a fan of his for more than six years,” she shared.
 “It seems like a fairytale.
 A friend of mine often used to joke that one day I’d be one of the girls he talked about and I didn’t believe her.
 My life’s changed positively since Justin appeared in my life.
 At the beginning I felt completely overwhelmed and didn’t know how to deal with it but now I’m getting used to it.”

-Fans can follow Cindy and all of her latest updates on her Instagram page.
+Fans can follow Cindy, and all of her latest updates, on her Instagram page.